ahreinhardt/phabphysics/README.md

 AP Physics 2, and AP Physics C. It is used by students and teachers at [phabphysics.com](https://phabphysics.com).

-> This repository is an engineering case study.
-The application source remains
+> The application source remains
 > private because it is a live product connected to student and teacher data.
-> I can provide a private source walkthrough during an interview.

 ![PhabPhysics practice view](img/practice.png)